 3) Did they leave a will or trust?

-Informal probate involves less court oversight and is appropriate in most cases when family members are not disputing over an estate and the deceased person’s last will (if any) was properly executed and witnessed.
+Informal probate involves less court oversight and is appropriate in most cases where family members are not disputing the estate and the deceased person’s will (if one exists) was properly executed and witnessed.

-Formal probate involves more court oversight and is appropriate when family members are disputing over an estate or the deceased person’s last will (if any) did not meet legal guidelines on proper execution, such as a missing notary stamp or lack of witnesses.
-A handwritten will always goes through formal probate.
+Formal probate requires more court involvement and is typically necessary when there are disputes over the estate or when the will does not meet legal requirements, such as missing notarization or witnesses.
+Handwritten wills must go through formal probate.

 Having helped a number of families navigate the probate process, we want to make your experience as smooth as possible (no matter how complex it may seem!).
 We look forward to meeting and helping you!